-After that, the only time that the bullfighting ceased was for 3 years during World War II when the island became a battlefield.
+Since its earliest days, the only time the bullfighting ceased was for 3 years during World War II when the island became a battlefield.
 Following the war, an entrance fee was established for spectators and it developed into the popular form of entertainment that it has become today.

 Nowadays, excluding the bullrings in the north and on some of the outer islands, Okinawa bullfights mainly take place in Uruma City at the Ishikawa Multipurpose Dome, the only bullring in Okinawa.

-Unlike traditional bullfighting in Spain where the bull goes up against a man, Okinawa bullfights display bulls fighting each other.
+Unlike traditional bullfighting in Spain where the bull goes up against a man, Okinawa bullfights feature bulls fighting each other.

 The bulls who take part in these fights are strong varieties that have been gathered from all over Japan and each match is done by class, with the highest ranked bulls weighing in at over 1 ton.
 One tournament is made up of 10 matches, and some matches can be over in seconds while others can last for more than half an hour.